redjax/redkb/docs/programming/python/dynaconf/index.md

 )

 ## Initialize FakerAPI config object.
-#  This object will only load variables in the [fakerapi] section of settings.toml/.secrets.toml,
+#  This object will only load variables beginning with DYNACONF_FAKERAPI_ or FAKERAPI_ from
-#  or from environment variables that start with DYNACONF_FAKERAPI_ or FAKERAPI_
+#  the settings.toml/.secrets.toml file, and the [env] matching your ENV_FOR_DYNACONF value
 FAKERAPI_SETTINGS = Dynaconf(
     environments=True,
     envvar_prefix="FAKERAPI",